Probabilistic community detection with unknown number of communities: Simulation studies

 \subsection{{\bf Estimation performance }}

-Next, we study the accuracy of MFM-SBM in terms of estimating the number of communities as well as the community memberships.
+We now study the accuracy of MFM-SBM in terms of estimating the number of communities as well as the community memberships.
 As benchmark for comparison, we consider two modularity based methods available in the R Package \texttt{igraph} which first estimate the number of communities by some model selection criterion and subsequently optimize a modularity function to obtain the community allocations.
 The first competitor, called the leading eigenvector method (LEM: \cite{newman2006finding}), finds densely connected subgraphs by calculating the leading nonnegative eigenvector of the modularity matrix of the graph.
-The second competitor, called the hierarchical modularity measure (HEM; \cite{blondel2008fast}), implements a multi-level modularity optimization algorithm for finding the community structure.
+The second competitor, called the hierarchical modularity measure (HMM; \cite{blondel2008fast}), implements a multi-level modularity optimization algorithm for finding the community structure.
 Our experiments suggests that these two methods have the overall best performance among available methods in the R Package \texttt{igraph}.
-In addition to LEM and HEM, we also consider a couple of very recent spectral methods which have been developed solely for estimating the number of communities and have been shown to outperform a wide variety of existing approaches based on BIC, cross-validation etc. These methods are based on the spectral properties of certain graph operators, namely the non-backtracking matrix (NBM) and the Bethe Hessian matrix (BHM).
+In addition to LEM and HMM, we also consider a couple of very recent spectral methods which have been developed solely for estimating the number of communities and have been shown to outperform a wide variety of existing approaches based on BIC, cross-validation etc. These methods are based on the spectral properties of certain graph operators, namely the non-backtracking matrix (NBM) and the Bethe Hessian matrix (BHM).
+We also compare our algorithm to trans-dimensional MCMC algorithms like reversible jump MCMC or allocation samplers \cite{nobile2007bayesian} that also allow the number of components to be inferred from data.
+We found the very recent preprint \citep{newman2016estimating} (MH-MCMC) that came out (\texttt{C} code publicly available) while this article was in submission which implements a similar idea to update $k$ using Metropolis--Hastings moves and also uses a Dirichlet-multinomial prior.

 We consider balanced networks with 100 nodes and different choices of $K$ and $p$.
 We generate $100$ independent datasets using the steps outlined at the beginning of the section and compare the different approaches based on the proportion of times the true $K$ is recovered among the $100$ replicates.
 For MFM-SBM, we used random initializations to run 10 MCMC chains in parallel for 250 iterations each, and took majority voting among the posterior modes of $k$ from each chain to arrive at a final point estimate.
 The summaries from the 100 replicates are provided in Figures \ref{fig:6} and \ref{fig:7}.